ds2019tukl/DS-2019-satish-kumar-thangellapally/README.md

 #Exercise 2:
-1.Develop a simple predictive reference model for reference
-2. Develop a machine learning model related to a business case
+1.Develop a simple predictive reference model for reference 2.Develop a machine learning model related to a business case
 3. Analyze and compare the result and understand the modelling procedure

 #Acceptance criteria for each exercise